splunk/rwi_executive_dashboard/RUNBOOK.md

 * Okta
   * Configure Okta Identity Cloud Add-on for Splunk and collecting Okta events
 * Zoom
-  * Configure Splunk JWT Webhook Modular Input Add-on to receive Zoom Webhook events
+  * Configure the [Splunk Connect for Zoom](https://splunkbase.splunk.com/app/4961) to accept incoming webhooks from Zoom
-    * Step by step instructions included in this section: [Configure Splunk JWT Webhook Modular Input Add-On](#Configure-Splunk-JWT-Webhook-Modular-Input-Add-On)

 ## Create Zoom Webhook (Zoom only)
 * Create Zoom Webhook Only App